 Learning how to talk to your loved ones suffering from Alzheimer’s or dementia is crucial for maintaining a healthy relationship.
 While speaking to people with Alzheimer’s is not always easy, it is possible through practice and can be extremely rewarding.
 As these diseases progress from forgetfulness to radical changes in personality and functionality, a commitment to patience and listening becomes key.
-As dementia gradually reduce the effectiveness of a person’s ability to communicate, it is important to always remember your loved one is somewhere in there.
+As dementia gradually reduces the effectiveness of a person’s ability to communicate, it is important to always remember your loved one is somewhere in there.
 With this guide of communication strategies, it becomes possible to to strengthen communication with your aging parent or grandparent.

 Communicating in the early stages

 In the early stages of Alzheimer’s and dementia, an individual can still engage in conversation and be present in a social context.
 However, they may begin repeating stories, struggle to find the right word and feel overwhelmed by social activity.
 It is important to remember that these diseases affect each individual differently.
 It is best not to make assumptions about their communication at this stage.
 This stage also presents a lot of difficulty because most times they will seem completely fine, but it might be harder for them to handle conversation.
 This causes a lot of frustration that happens in this stage.
 Here are a few ways to ease this stage: